How To Ship Offshore Oil Drilling Modules

 Delivery

-Arrange for transportation of the modules from the port to the final destination.
-Plan for efficient and safe onward transport to the final site.
+Arrange for the seamless transportation of the modules from the port to their final destination.
+Careful planning is essential to ensure efficient and safe onward transport to the final site, considering factors such as road restrictions, bridge clearances, and site access.

 Inspection

-Conduct a thorough inspection of the modules upon arrival to assess for any damage incurred during transit.
-A post-transit inspection identifies any potential issues.
+Conduct a thorough inspection of the modules upon arrival at the final destination to assess for any damage that may have been incurred during transit.
+A post-transit inspection identifies any potential issues promptly, allowing for timely repairs and minimising any potential disruptions to the project schedule.

 Documentation & Compliance